Norvik-Alexian/Template_Content_Generator/README.md

 GPT-3's deep learning neural network is a model with over 175 billion machine learning parameters.
 As a result GPT-3 is better than any prior model for producing text that is convincing enough to seem like a human could have written it.

+The `completions` endpoint is the core of OpenAI API and provides a simple interface that's extremenly flexible and powerful.\
+You input some text as a prompt, and the API will return a text completion that attempts to match whatever instructions or context we gave it.\
+You can think of this as a very advanced autocomplete - the model processes your text prompt and tries to predict what's most likely to come next.
+Designing the prompt is essentially how we "program" the model.\
+In many cases, it's helpful to both show and tell the model what you want.
+Adding examples to the prompt can help communicate patterns or nuances.

 ## What can GPT-3 do?
 Natural Language processing includes as one of its major components natural langauge generation. which focus on generating